petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.md

 In these cases, we should cache results and come up with some way to determine when they've been invalidated.
+However, avoid writing your own caching logic, since:

+>There are only two hard things in Computer Science: cache invalidation and naming things.
+>
+>-- Phil Karlton

+If you're using Calkit,
-A DVC pipeline allows cache invalidation based on the content of files.
+the DVC pipeline allows cache invalidation based on the content of files.
 You provide a list of input files, and if none of those have changed since the last run, the outputs are still valid.

-Caching is one of the hardest tasks in software engineering.
-Offload that responsibility to a framework.
+You can set the input files to be all of your simulation scripts and configs, run the pipeline, cache the outputs, and you can keep calling `calkit run` over and over and the heavy process will not rerun unless you edit the scripts or configs.
+Your collaborators can sync from the cache and work on later pipeline stages without missing a beat.

 ### Use a CI/CD service, or at least an independent computer